wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 *Gretchen has a new Scar.
 She decides it is going to take an Inventory slot.
 From now on, she wont be caught off-guard by a troll.
 All her rolls against them become easy.*
 </details>

 ---

+## Treasures

+Each object you find has a certain value assigned by the referee:

+- trash (worthless)
+- mundane (bag of silver coins)
+- valuable (bag of gold coins)
+- treasure (bag of platinum coins)

+A bag of coins take an Inventory slot.
+When in town, you can trade items from one category for another in the same category (at the referee's discretion, just say what you are looking for).
+Alternatively, 4 mundane objects are worth 1 valuable, and 4 valuables are worth 1 treasure.

+---